z11a/HD2SDK-CommunityEdition/README.md

 ### Features
 - **Descriptions** for all actions in the tool
 - **Default Archive Button** for the one that patches should be made from
-- **Better Error Handeling** for more detailed error messages for when things go wrong
+- **Better Error Handling** for more detailed error messages for when things go wrong

 ### Planned
 - **Bulk Scene Importing** for all items in a section